-Fortunately, you'll find out about the foreclosure sale before it happens, and you'll have the chance to get current on the delinquent amounts, plus interest and costs, to prevent the loss of your home.
-And even if you let the foreclosure go through to a sale, you'll get some time afterward to reclaim the property by "redeeming" it.
+Fortunately, you'll find out about the tax foreclosure sale before it happens, and you'll have the chance to get current on the delinquent amounts, plus interest and costs, to prevent the loss of your home.
+And even if you let the foreclosure go through to a sale, you'll get some time afterward to reclaim the property by "redeeming" it (see below).

-In Texas, like other states, the delinquent tax amount—including interest and penalties—becomes a lien on a home.
+At any time after the property tax becomes delinquent, the taxing authority may start a foreclosure in court.
 (Tex.
-Tax Code § 32.01).
-But when do overdue taxes become delinquent?
-Generally, subject to a couple of exceptions, if the taxes aren't paid before February 1 of the following year for which the tax is imposed, the taxes are considered delinquent.
+Tax Code § 33.41).
+Generally, subject to a couple of exceptions, if the taxes aren't paid before February 1 of the year following the assessment and billing, the taxes are considered delinquent.
 (Tex.
 Tax Code § 31.02).

-At any time after the property tax becomes delinquent, the taxing authority may start a foreclosure in court.
-(Tex.
-Tax Code § 33.41).
-If you don't pay off the overdue amounts or have a valid defense to the foreclosure, the court will enter a judgment, and your property will be sold to a new owner at an auction.
+If you don't pay off the overdue amounts or have a valid defense against the foreclosure, the court will enter a judgment, and your property will be sold to a new owner at an auction.
 If the home doesn't sell at the tax sale, it will be "struck-off" to the county, which means the county gets the property.
 The county will then try to sell it at a later date.

 Under Texas law, you must be given written notice of the sale before it takes place.
 Typically, you'll get the notice by personal delivery or in the mail.
 The notice will include the date, time, and location of the sale.
 (Tex.
 Tax Code § 34.01).